SassyAssSas/playerloop-extension/README.md

 // All these methods return the instance of PlayerLoopBuilder
 // So you can use many of them in a row PlayerLoopBuilder.FromCurrent()
-                 // Add methods requre an instance of PlayerLoopSystem .AddToRoot(mySystem)
+                 .AddToRoot(mySystem)
                  .AddToSubSystem<Update>(mySystem)

-                 // You might pass a type and a callback method if you don't want
-                 // To create an instance of PlayerLoopSystem yourself .AddToRoot<MySystem>(Callback)
+                 .AddToRoot<MySystem>(Callback)
                  .AddToSubSystem<Update, MySystem>(Callback)

-                 // Remove systems using generic types
                  .RemoveFromRoot<MySystem>()
                  .RemoveFromSubSystem<Update, MySystem>()

-                 // Remove systems using Type variable
                  .RemoveFromRoot(typeof(MySystem))
                  .RemoveFromSubSystem(typeof(Update), typeof(MySystem));
 ```